 - If the app isn't listed, at the top of the list select Add program to customize and then choose how you want to add the app:

 - Use Add by program name to have the mitigation applied to any running process with that name.
 You must specify a file with an extension.
 You can enter a full path to limit the mitigation to only the app with that name in that location.

 - Use Choose exact file path to use a standard Windows Explorer file picker window to find and select the file you want.

-Repeat this for all the apps and mitigations you want to configure.
-Click Apply when you're done setting up your configuration.
+Repeat these steps for all the apps and mitigations you want to configure.
+Select Apply when you're done setting up your configuration.

 You can now export these settings as an XML file or continue on to configure app-specific mitigations.

 Exporting the configuration as an XML file allows you to copy the configuration from one device onto other devices.

 You can use the Windows Security app to configure Exploit protection, or you can use PowerShell cmdlets.